bitchan/eccrypto/README.md

 ## Motivation

-There is currently no any isomorphic ECC library which provides ECDSA, ECDH and ECIES for both Node.js and Browser and uses the fastest implementation available (e.g. [secp256k1-node](https://github.com/wanderer/secp256k1-node) is much faster than other libraries but can be used only on Node.js).
+There is currently not any isomorphic ECC library which provides ECDSA, ECDH and ECIES for both Node.js and Browser and uses the fastest implementation available (e.g. [secp256k1-node](https://github.com/wanderer/secp256k1-node) is much faster than other libraries but can be used only on Node.js).
 So `eccrypto` is an attempt to create one.

 ## Implementation details

 With the help of browserify `eccrypto` provides different implementations for Browser and Node.js with the same API.
-Because WebCryptoAPI defines asynchronous promise-driven API, implementation for Node needs to use promises too.
+Because WebCryptoAPI defines asynchronous promise-driven API, the implementation for Node needs to use promises too.

 * Use Node.js crypto module/library bindings where possible
 * Use WebCryptoAPI where possible